Cylinder vacuum cleaners have nurtured an image of being powerful machines with great suction, as well as excellent movement.

 Powerful suction also comes at the price of being a noisy vacuum.

-A dust canister capacity of 2.5 litres isn’t particularly great, but it does get a few rounds of intensive cleaning in, before needing to be emptied.
+A dust canister capacity of 2.5 litres isn’t particularly great.

 A short cord of only 6 metres is a tad annoying.

 With a hose that extends 2 metres, the cleaning radius could have been better.

 For the affordable price, however, it will be tough finding a more powerful cylinder vacuum.

 What Are The Defining Features Of A Cylinder Vacuum?

 Cylinder vacuums come in a variety of sizes, weight statures, features as well as suction power.